Follow us:

 The project was made possible by a generous $6.3 million funding commitment from the Perth Children’s Hospital Foundation and construction is due to be completed in mid-2021.

-Premier of Western Australia, Mark McGowan, said that the new rainbow bridge will become an iconic structure along Winthrop Avenue.
+Premier of Western Australia, Mark McGowan, said the new rainbow bridge will become an iconic structure along Winthrop Avenue.

 “I thank the Perth Children’s Hospital Foundation and all the key stakeholders who have come together to make this project a reality.”